keesvz/Entropy/README.md

 Kees van Zon.<br>
 Published under MIT license.<br>

-The system's entropy is (roughly speaking) the degree to which the particles are spreadout in the box.
+The system's entropy is (roughly speaking) a measure of the degree to which the particles are spreadout in the box.
-This toy tool determines a simple 'reverse entropy' - the degree to which the particles are clustered together - defined as
+This toy tool determines a simple entropy of a given configuration of particles as the logarithm of the average distance between the particles.
-* X: sum(n) (number of particles in row n)^2)
-* Y: sum(n) (number of particles in column n)^2)
-* XY: sum(n) (number of particles in row n-1 + number of particles in row n) * (number of particles in column n-1 + number of particles in column n)

 Usage:
 * Set grid size G; splits box into GxG squares used for reverse entropy calculations.